May Fourth and the Birth of Modern China: A Walk and Discussion

 This two-hour walk and discussion will visit the epicenter of the May Fourth Movement: the original campus of Peking University.
 There we will meet the scholars and students who defined a generation and gave rise to a nation.

 We'll also discuss the end of the empire and the rise and fall of the Republic of China, and the origins of the Chinese Communist Party as we explore some of the hidden byways around the old campus and visit the relics and residences of Beijing's old intelligentsia.

 300 RMB per person (260 RMB for members of The Hutong)

 Looking for a walk that fits your schedule?
 Interested in a personal experience for you or your group?

-Private historical walks around Beijing's imperial parks and gardens are available for individuals, families, school and company groups.
+Private historical walks the May Fourth era are available for individuals, families, school and company groups.

 What others have said...